Russell T Davies: Return to Doctor Who (2021–2025)

 Shooting on Gatwa and Gibson's first recording block began in December 2022, initially overlapping with Gatwa's schedule on the fourth season of Sex Education.
 Gibson remained a cast member in the next series, and appeared alongside Varada Sethu as the new companion Belinda Chandra.
 Shooting for the 2025 series began in October 2023, before the first full episode with the Fourteenth or the Fifteenth Doctor, or Sethu's appearance in "Boom" as Belinda's distant descendant Mundy Flynn, had aired.
 Gatwa portrayed the Doctor for two series and left the series at the end of "The Reality War", broadcast in May 2025; his successor in the show's lead role was Billie Piper, whose specific role in the show was left ambiguous.
+Davies intended to do a further special without Gatwa to bridge a gap, but plans were changed and he exited the series when the BBC continued to commit to the show's future.
+Davies said he had never written a script after Gatwa's era, while composer Murray Gold said Davies wrote "multiple versions" of the unmade 2026 Christmas episode.
+The Guardian and Bleeding Cool both compared Davies's second run as showrunner unfavourably to his first.

 On 26 July 2024, during San Diego Comic-Con, the BBC and Disney Branded Television announced Davies would write a new Doctor Who spin-off, The War Between the Land and the Sea, and Jemma Redgrave would reprise her role as UNIT commander Kate Lethbridge-Stewart in the series.
-It was filmed between August and December 2024 and is expected to air on BBC One and Disney+ in 2025.
+It was filmed between August and December 2024.
+The series aired on BBC One in December 2025 and will air on Disney+ in 2026.

 Adult television career after It's a Sin (2023–present)

-In 2021, Nolly, a miniseries written by Davies about the Crossroads star Noele Gordon, was the first drama commission for Nicola Shindler's newly-created production company, the ITV Studios division Quay Street Productions, after Shindler left Red Production Company at the end of 2020.
+In 2021, Nolly, a miniseries written by Davies about the Crossroads star Noele Gordon, was the first drama commission for Nicola Shindler's newly created production company, the ITV Studios division Quay Street Productions, after Shindler left Red Production Company at the end of 2020.
 The series aired in 2023, and won Davies Best Writer at the 2023 BAFTA Cymru Awards.

-He executive produced and was a script consultant for 2023's Three Little Birds, a fictionalisation of Lenny Henry's mother's experiences arriving in Britain as part of the Windrush generation.
+Davies also produced and was a script consultant for 2023's Three Little Birds, a fictionalisation of Lenny Henry's mother's experiences arriving in Britain as part of the Windrush generation.

-In February 2025, Tip Toe, a miniseries surrounding two gay Manchester men facing the anti-LGBTQ+ culture war of 2020s Britain, was commissioned by Channel 4 to be written by Davies.
-It is another collaboration between Shindler's Quay Street and Davies, with Shindler and Davies both executive producing.

-Unmade projects
+In February 2025, Channel 4 commissioned a new miniseries, Tip Toe, to be written by Davies and produced by him and Shindler's Quay Street for broadcast in 2026.
+The series stars Alan Cumming as a Canal Street bar owner and David Morrissey as his electrician neighbour, amidst a backdrop of increasing anti-LGBTQ rhetoric in the United Kingdom.

-In the 2010s Davies announced plans to write a series about sextortion, drawing inspiration from real-life incidents of blackmail which resulted in suicide, and to adapt Charles Dickens' The Old Curiosity Shop for television.
+In the 2010s, Davies announced plans to write a series about sextortion, drawing inspiration from real-life incidents of blackmail which resulted in suicide, and to adapt Charles Dickens' The Old Curiosity Shop for television; neither project has yet been realised.